Snowshoeing is the fastest growing winter activity. The reasons why are many:

 The Harold Libbey, Lynx, Ghost and Outback trails provide the best snowshoe experiences on the hill.
 These trails are built for hiking and snowshoeing and give you access to a wide variety of ecosystems and terrain.
 You may also use a short section of the Moose Odyssey Trail that is shared with the Lynx Trail.
 While on this section stay single file on the far side of the trail and don’t step on any ‘classic tracks’ that may be in the trail.

 Winter Trail is a 1/2 mile connector trail between the Ghost and Harold Libbey Trail.
-It goes through a hemlock grove and provides options for making a a loop hike.
+It goes through a hemlock grove and provides options for making a loop hike.
 Watch for the bright green survey tape that marks the trail.

 There are also 14 miles of snowmobile trails in the Libby Hill area.
 You may snowshoe these as well but be sure to step off the trail when snowmobiles approach.

 You can also ‘bushwhack’ and explore the woods anywhere you wish to explore in winter.
 However, remember to that going off trail requires that you have a compass, map and be familiar with winter hiking.
-Should you become disorientated on a hike, remember, heading east will always eventually get you to a road or the school.
+Should you become disoriented on a hike, remember, heading east will always eventually get you to a road or the school.
 Also be cautious of wet areas/thin ice areas on the lowlands around Thayer brook.
 Be sure you carry water, matches, compass, layers of clothing, map, and a cell phone if you head off trail.

-Trails to Avoid – Please stay off groomed cross country ski trails Moose Odyssey, Deer Run, Turkey Trot and Holmquist Hollow are off limits to walkers and snowshoers once grooming begins.
+Trails to Avoid – Please stay off groomed cross-country ski trails Moose Odyssey, Deer Run, Turkey Trot and Holmquist Hollow are off-limits to walkers and snowshoers once grooming begins.
 Using these trails may require hours of repair work from our volunteer groomers.
 Please see our winter trail rules.

 If you just got snowshoes or want to get the ‘hang’ of using snowshoes.
 Try these trails:

 Lynx Trail – this begins at the parking lot by the school and takes you quickly up the hill.
-It shares a short 500 foot section with the Moose Odyessy then takes you into a beautiful oak forest.
+It shares a short 500 foot section with the Moose Odyssey then takes you into a beautiful oak forest.
 You can go off trail along this trail to try your skills with snow shoes.

 Ghost Trail – this trail connects the Harold Libbey Trail with Old Libby Hill Road, you can make a 1 mile loop by using a combination of the Lynx, Ghost, and return to the parking lot via Old Libby Hill Road.
 Keep in mind the old road is a major snowmobile trail so you may need to step off to the side of the trail if needed.